OSHA Form 300A Workplace Posting Begins February 1

 Who Is Exempt from OSHA Form 300A Electronic Submission?

-- They had fewer than 20 employees at all times during the previous calendar year, regardless of industry.
+• They never had 20 or more employees during the previous calendar year, regardless of industry

-Additional resources, FAQs, and the ITA portal can be found on OSHA’s ITA page.
+Additional resources, FAQs, and the ITA portal are available on OSHA’s Injury Tracking Application page.

 Expanded Electronic Reporting for High-Hazard Industries

-Covered establishments in designated high-hazard industries with 100 or more employees in the prior calendar year must also submit additional data electronically by March 2, 2025.
-This includes:
+Covered establishments in designated high-hazard industries that had 100 or more employees during the prior calendar year must submit additional information electronically by March 2, 2026.

-- Information from their Form 300, Log of Work-Related Injuries and Illnesses.
+• Form 300 – Log of Work-Related Injuries and Illnesses

-- Information from their Form 301, Injury and Illness Incident Report.
+• Form 301 – Injury and Illness Incident Report

 These submissions are required in addition to the standard Form 300A data.